-The fall of 2002 saw the debut of the chorus's new director, Peter Benson, who moved from North Dakota for the job.
-They did not win their district for the first time in the chapter's history, but still won a wild card invitation to Montreal in 2003, where they placed 9th.
-The following year they again received a wild card to Louisville, and rose to 7th.
-The fall of 2004 brought the GNU back into the winner's circle in the Land O' Lakes district, winning the right to compete in Salt Lake City, where they won yet another medal, placing 5th with their second highest score in the chorus's history.
+Fall 2002 saw the debut of the chorus's new director, Peter Benson, who moved from North Dakota to take the job.
+The chorus did not win its district contest for the first time in chapter history, but still won a wild card invitation to Montreal in 2003, where they placed ninth.
+The following year they again received a wild card to Louisville and rose to seventh.
+Fall 2004 brought GNU back to the winner's circle in the LOL District, winning the right to compete in Salt Lake City, where they won yet another medal, placing fifth with their second highest score in the chorus's history.
 In July 2006, the chorus traveled to Indianapolis for their 20th consecutive appearance at the international contest (a Society record).
 GNU placed eighth in that competition, but continued to hold their ground as one of the top 10 barbershop choruses in the world.